-Objective 1: Produce an Inventory Report that summarizes water quality monitoring activities in the Roaring Fork watershed.
-Objective 2: Identify new sites for monitoring.
-Objective 3: Develop a water quality monitoring sample plan.
-Objective 4: Establish a data management program.
-Objective 5: Partner with existing River Watch monitoring activities and expand River Watch sites.
-Objective 6: Establish citizen stream teams.
-Objective 7: Establish water quality monitoring at the Roaring Fork Club.
-Objective 8: Investigate and evaluate areas of special concern.
-Objective 9: Evaluate the program.
-Objective 10: Sustain the program over the long term. provide meaningful water quality information to the citizens and ers of the Roaring Fork watershed.
-Objective 1: Form partnerships with other organizations and agencies.
-Objective 2 Conduct autility and states to author for the states of disconsists.
+- Objective 1: Produce an Inventory Report that summarizes water quality monitoring activities in the Roaring Fork watershed. - Objective 2: Identify new sites for monitoring. - Objective 3: Develop a water quality monitoring sample plan. - Objective 4: Establish a data management program. - Objective 5: Partner with existing River Watch monitoring activities and expand River Watch sites. - Objective 6: Establish citizen stream teams. - Objective 7: Establish water quality monitoring at the Roaring Fork Club. - Objective 8: Investigate and evaluate areas of special concern. - Objective 9: Evaluate the program. - Objective 10: Sustain the program over the long term.

+GOAL #2: To provide meaningful water quality information to the citizens and decision-makers of the Roaring Fork watershed.

-r or in particular or Objective 2: Conduct public presentations to gather feedback and disseminate - information.
-Objective 3 Publish a State of the River Report
+- Objective 1: Form partnerships with other organizations and agencies. - Objective 2: Conduct public presentations to gather feedback and disseminate - information. - Objective 3: Publish a State of the River Report.